HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 * Time To Last Byte (TTLB)
 * CDN Round Trip Time
 * Core Web Vitals
-* “Cache hit” versus “cache miss” performance
+* "Cache hit" versus "cache miss" performance

 While some of these could be measured with HTTP Archive dataset, and others by using the CrUX dataset, the limitations of our methodology and the use of multiple CDNs by some sites, will be difficult to measure and so could be incorrectly attributed.
 For these reasons, we have decided not to measure these statistics in this chapter.